The weather is warming up, the days are longer and there's more time to be outside doing all kinds of fun things!

-You don't need to hide from the sun completely or wrap up like a mummy to protect yourself.
+You don't need to hide from the sun completely.
 But you should take these two steps:

 Always wear sunscreen.

-Take frequent breaks from the sun by going indoors or moving into the shade.
+Take breaks from the sun often by going indoors or moving into the shade.

-These steps are especially important between 10:00 in the morning and 4:00 in the afternoon, when the sun's rays are strongest.
+These steps are especially important between 10 a.m. (in the morning) and 4 p.m. (in the afternoon), when the sun's rays are strongest.

 Use a sunscreen with an SPF rating of 30 or higher.
 Put on sunscreen 15 to 20 minutes before going out in the sun.
 The letters SPF stand for sun protection factor, and the number rating tells you how much longer you can stay in the sun without getting sunburned.

 But this isn't always true, so reapply sunscreen at least every 2 hours, just to be safe.
 Do this more often if you've been swimming or sweating a lot — even if the sunscreen is waterproof.
-And remember that you can get sunburned more quickly when you're swimming or boating because the reflection from the water intensifies the sun's rays.
+And remember that you can get sunburned more quickly when you're swimming or boating because the reflection from the water makes the sun's rays stronger.

 Be sure to put sunscreen all over your body.
 This includes some places you might not think of, like the tops of your ears, the back of your neck, the part in your hair, your face, and the tops of your feet.
 You may need some help reaching the back of your body so ask your parents or friends to give you a hand.
 If you want to block the sun's rays, wear clothing that you can't see your hand through.
 You may still get burned through more sheer fabrics.
 Wear a baseball cap or other fun hat to block your face from the sun.